 - Redevelopment Potential The opportunity and potential for the subject site to be redeveloped exists and remains unchanged since the previous approval was issued in 2018.
 The ability to provide alternative development outcomes on the site that would better reflect the highest and best use of the site in itself is not a relevant planning consideration in the determination of this application, as the proposal needs to be determined on its own merits.
 Notwithstanding this, the redevelopment potential that exists is based on the current Commercial zoning and the building height standard of six-storeys, as well as the potential for the site to be amalgamated with adjoining properties.
-While vehicle access to the site may present some challenges, due to the site being located on the corner of Newcastle Street and Loftus Street, the following is noted: - Newcastle Street Potential access to the site from Newcastle Street would not be supported on safety grounds due to the proximity of the site to the intersection of Newcastle Street and Loftus Street.
-This is because MRWA requires new crossovers to be located 50 metres from signalised intersections.
-This 50 metre distance is referred to as the acceleration lane.
-The purpose of this separation distance is to avoid potential conflicts between vehicles accelerating out of the intersection and vehicles entering or exiting from the subject site.
-The subject site has a frontage of 11 metres to Newcastle Street and would mean that any new crossover would be located at its furthest approximately 8 metres from this intersection and within the acceleration lane; - Loftus Street Potential access to the site would be restricted to Loftus Street.
+While vehicle access to the site may present some challenges, due to the site being located on the corner of Newcastle Street and Loftus Street, the following is noted: - Newcastle Street Potential access to the site from Newcastle Street would not be supported on safety grounds as the location of a crossover would not comply with Australian Standard AS.2890.1.
+This is due to the proximity of the site to the intersection of Newcastle Street and Loftus Street; - Loftus Street Potential access to the site would be restricted to Loftus Street.
 This is because there is an existing level difference between the subject site and the existing road pavement, with the site approximately 2.2 metres higher.
 This would require upgrades to the road including the provision of a slip lane and modification to the shared path to provide safe access and egress; - Alternative Access The DPLH advised it had no objection to supporting vehicle access in principle based on the current site conditions.
 DPLH advised that any future access should be located as far as possible from the signalised intersection, or that the site could be amalgamated with a neighbouring lot and future access be obtained from an alternative road (such as Kingston Avenue if the site were amalgamated with the adjoining site to the north); and - Development Options Noting these access constraints, there is also the ability under the current planning framework to consider the provision of no on-site parking bays as part of a redevelopment proposal.
 This would be dependent on the development concept proposed but could be explored based on good accessibility to high-frequency public transport and cycle networks, good pedestrian connectivity surrounding the site, and given the site is located near employment centres.

-Orderly and Proper Planning and History of the Site
+Orderly and Proper Planning